 So let’s look at the math.
 At 30C, the dilution is now 1 part substance to 1060 (or 10 followed by 60 zeroes) parts water.
 You would need to drink 1034 (or 10 followed by 34 zeroes) liters of water (which is about 10 billion times the amount of water on earth) just to get one molecule – one single molecule of the original substance.

-Since water poisoning is a thing, you probably should not consider this.
+Since water poisoning is a thing, you probably should not consider doing this.

 Now diluting substances to create a physiological response is a well-known, evidence-based method in medicine.
 For example, allergy hyposensitization uses extremely diluted antigens (say cat dander), while slowly increasing the concentration to build a tolerance to the immune response.
 But the dilution is substantially reduced, maybe 1-2C at most.